liftforward/integration-docs/README.md

 ```

 Everywhere in these doc you see `***VARIABLE***` you should replace this with the values we provide you

+Once you have successfully integreated in the `test` environment, we will set you up with `production` credentials.

 ### Embed LiftForward
 Embed LiftForward's JS runtime code